maxtheaxe/twitch-drop-farmer/README.md

 * Type in desired number of accounts, press Enter
 * Enter account verification codes when prompted

-## Disclaimers
+## Disclaimers & Notes
-* Primarily: be considerate⁠—save keys for the rest of us
+* Primarily: be considerate⁠—save keys for the rest of us (I waited to release this to minimize abuse)
 * Not super practical for dedicated use⁠—this is a fun project
 * Could _definitely_ be cleaned up, open to pull requests
 * System resource usage is heavy